Out of This World (Europe album): Out of This World Tour

 Prior to the release of the album, in the summer of 1988, the band travelled the U.S. together with Def Leppard.
 However, the band's management considered a promotional tour of Europe (the continent) more important and made the band withdraw from the highly successful American tour.
 It has been reported that manager Thomas Erdtman made the decision as he did not want to share more US revenues with American manager Herbie Herbert as this was agreed in a contract.

 After the promotional tour was over, the band set on rehearsing for the upcoming Out Of This World Tour, which began with a bombastic show (60,000 visitors) in Mumbai, India in November 1988.
 Then the band flew to Japan, where they filmed the video for "Let the Good Times Rock".
 The scheduled tour of Australia was, however, unexpectedly cancelled.
 From January to April 1989, the band toured all over Europe.
 In some places, in Germany particularly, the band did not manage to fill up the arenas and concert halls like they had done during the Final Countdown Tour, despite more and more good reviews from the musical press.
 In May 1989 the band was supposed to go over to the USA again.
 But the album sales were not as high as had been expected.
 So in the end, there was no U.S. tour and the only concert the band played in the summer of 1989 was the legendary festival in Milton Keynes (UK).
 After that, the band decided to move to Los Angeles and compose new songs for the next album.

 Track listing

 Interviews with the band from before and around the album's release indicate that a title track and a cover song were recorded but not included.
 Kee Marcello claims in his biography The Rock Star that God Forgot to have written a number of complete songs that were rejected for this album - "Too Far Gone", "Another World" and "Can't Fake Love" are listed.
-He also clarifies that the "cover song" was in fact a Diane Warren demo called "Look Away", a Billboard No. 1 hit for the band Chicago in December 1988.
+Marcello also clarifies that the "cover song" was in fact a Diane Warren demo called "Look Away", a Billboard No. 1 hit for the band Chicago in December 1988.